VoliJS/NestedTypes/docs/BackboneTransitionGuide.md

  test suite.

 However, it differs some significant part so you will be required to introduce some small changes in your application.
 Procedure is not hard, and if you will go through it you'll be rewarded by ten times app performance improvement, and significant reduction of your code base size.

+This document is about incompatibilities between backbone and NestedTypes, intended to help you in transition process.

 ## Model defaults